SaiRam25K/SaiRam25.github.io/README.md

 _Software Development Engineer_

 • Spearheaded the development of proprietary Code Editor

 • Conceptualized database design & created a well-defined software implementation design of new web application

 • Developed features and implemented workflow automation services

 • Collaborated in design discussions and code reviews to develop customer-requested features

 • Detected potential weakness in user authentication and crafted creative solutions to eliminate them

 • Delivered high quality solutions that led to 30% growth

-**Alltronics Technologies Pvt Ltd, Hyderabad, India**   August 2018 - September 2018 _Software & Security Engineer Intern_
+**Alltronics Technologies Pvt Ltd, Hyderabad, India**

+August 2018 - September 2018

+_Software & Security Engineer Intern_

 • Led design, planning and execution of RESTful API for Customer-Relationship Management product

 • Built a user authentication service and performed testing to identify and fix security-related bugs

 • Developed web application for registering details of complaints raised

-• Prepared and updated detailed plan to track overall history of complaints across multiple product lines issued associated with a unique ticket id (generated automatically).
-Ensures real time status update reports to staf
+• Prepared and updated detailed plan to track overall history of complaints across multiple product lines issued

+associated with a unique ticket id (generated automatically).
+Ensures real time status update reports to staff

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).